 Dentophobia is the fear of the dentist.
 But does that really include all of what it is?

-Let’s learn more about the dentophobia and how we all can feel a little bit more comfortable around the dentist.
+Let’s learn more about dentophobia and how we all can feel a little bit more comfortable during our next dental appointment.

 What Is Dentophobia?

-Dentophobia is quite literally, a fear of the dentist.
+Dentophobia or dental phobia is quite literally, a fear of the dentist.
 But, it can also include a fear of dental treatments, dental offices, dental procedures, and all other things relating to dental work.

 The word Dentophobia itself can be broken down into denta and phobia.
 Denta meaning dentist or any oral healthcare provider and phobia, meaning fear.
 You might think of it as dentist phobia or dental phobia.
 Either way, it’s a distinct fear of dentistry.